Yinghao-Li/Assignment2-BERT-for-NER/README.md

 Alternatively, you can also use other Python version manager or virtual environments such as [pyenv](https://github.com/pyenv/pyenv) or [docker](https://www.docker.com/) to you prefer.

+## Data
+The dataset used for this assignment is a subset of [CoNLL 2003](https://aclanthology.org/W03-0419.pdf), the most famous benchmark dataset for NER.
+For this assignment, we subsampled 1000 training data points, and 100 points for validation and test.
+The data is already pre-processed for you and stored in the `./data/` directory as `.json` files.

 ## Run

 If you are using a Unix-like system such as Linux or MacOS, you can run the code through the provided `run.sh` file.